mrtpk/mrtpk.github.io/_posts/2021-08-09-Padding-in-TensorFlow.markdown

 bottom\_padding = number\_of\_padding\_along\_height - top\_padding
 $$

-Above equations implies that `bottom_padding` has higher priority than `top_padding`.
+The above equations imply that `bottom_padding` has higher priority than `top_padding`.

-Similarly for deciding padding for left and right,
+Similarly, for deciding padding for left and right,

 $$
 left\_padding = \lfloor \frac{number\_of\_padding\_along\_width}{2} \rfloor
 $$